suhanaislam52/suhanaislam52/README.md

 🎓 I'm an undergraduate student passionate about full-stack development and real-world software solutions.
 💻 I love building applications using Python, Django, and modern web technologies.
 🧠 I’m exploring machine learning using Jupyter Notebook and mainly code in VS Code.
-🚀 I’m have built cross-platform apps with Flutter and Dart.
+🚀 I have built cross-platform apps with Flutter and Dart.
 🌱 Always eager to learn, build, and grow as a developer!

 ---